Construction

 In Helping Others You’re Helping yourself (1-10-16)

-As the Scriptures point out, to help the needy is truly helping God himself and your efforts IMG_5641will not go unrewarded for helping.
+As the Scriptures point out, to help the needy is truly helping God himself and your efforts will not go unrewarded for helping.
 See Proverbs 19:17.

 While here they will also be working on another project helping a local pastor with some construction help.
 These guys are truly awesome as they have scarificed to get here to volunteer their time to help others.